As travel writers, we put words together to paint pictures of the destinations we visit.

 There’s also a lot to learn about controlling your time, and freeing yourself up from mundane tasks so that you can spend more time on the things you love to do – writing and travel.

-So, this section includes information about topics that focus on aspects of your travel writing craft.
+So, this page includes information about topics that focus on aspects of your travel writing craft.
 How you can improve your writing and increase your productivity – and get those articles out to the editors.

 As humans we tend to procrastinate.
 We think we need to be inspired before we can sit down and write.
 We’re wrong about that.